Levertion/mcfunction-langserver/notes/scope format.md

 `"seperator"`: Should accompany `*x*-seperator` and `*x*-*y*-seperator*`
 `"*x*-start"`: Start of a value with characters as start and end markers (like `{` and `[`).
 An accompanying `"start"` should also exist
 `"*x*-end"`: Same as `"*x*-start"`
+`"punctuation"`: Should exist on all characters used as a seperator or start/end